spiritinlife/loopback-example-angular-starter/README.md

 - [LoopBack models](http://docs.strongloop.com/display/LB/Working+with+models)

 ##Procedure
-Follow the steps below to create the application from scratch.
-In this example, we will be creating a typical Todo list web app.
-Doing this will give you a better understanding of how to implement AngularJS as a front-end solution for your LoopBack application.

-Otherwise, if you just want to see the example in action, do this:
+If you just want to see the example in action, do this:

 ```
 git clone https://github.com/strongloop/loopback-example-angular-starter